jonshiach/jonshiach.github.io/_pages/teaching.md

 A third year content that covers numerical methods for solving Ordinary Differential Equations (ODEs) and linear systems of equations.

-- <a href="https://jonshiach.github.io/ODEs-book/" target="_blank">Runge-Kutta Methods and Computational Linear Algebra Lecture notes</a>
+- <a href="https://jonshiach.github.io/ODEs-book/" target="_blank">Runge-Kutta Methods and Linear Algebra Lecture notes</a>

 ## Computational Mathematics